2018ik/2018ik.github.io/_wiki/inner_man.markdown

 ## Background

-The **inner man** is the human spirit indwelt by the Holy Spirit, the mingled spirit.
-This mingled spirit is a person's *new* person upon regeneration.
+The **inner man** is one's person in contact with the human spirit indwelt by the Holy Spirit, the mingled spirit.
+This mingled spirit joined to the soul is a person's *new* person upon regeneration.

 ## Significance